AditGupta25/senior-design-website/README.md

 - If it is a small change, simply make it yourself!
 If it is a big change like a picture format problem, contact the student.

-4) Where to past webpages go?
+4) Where do past webpages go?

 - The past webpages stay on the server, just rename the parent folder to a past year (Example: 2020_2021)

 5) How do I add the webpages for the Final Senior Design Showcase

-- For senior design showcase, you will need to update the "index.html" page in the root directory of the server.
+- For the senior design showcase, you will need to update the "index.html" page in the root directory of the server.

 6) How do I deal with bugs?